 Finally, in Section 9, we discuss how the ideas in the paper give rise to an algorithmic approach for computation in framed flow categories, something that the third author has implemented in a computer program [Sch17].
 An example is given of the computation of the Lipshitz-Sarkar stable homotopy type of a certain knot.

 Acknowledgements.
-We thank the referees for their careful reading and helpful suggestions.
-We also thank Taketo Sano for alerting us to a problem in an earlier version of Lemma 3.9.
 The authors were partially supported by the EPSRC Grant EP/K00591X/1.
-PO was partially supported by a CIRGET postdoctoral fellowship.
+PO was supported by a CIRGET postdoctoral fellowship.